 The contact center industry boasts some of the most intelligent and innovative CX technologies out there.
 One of the most talked about in recent years is Web Call-Backs (formerly Visual IVR), for its hugely positive impact on customer experience.

 If you haven’t encountered Web Call-Backs yet, it’s quickly becoming an essential tool for businesses who prioritize customer satisfaction and brand perception.
 Read on for a crash course!

 The original Interactive Voice Response (IVR) system is better known to customers as the phone menu.
 This tool gathers customer information and guides callers into the proper phone channels to be connected to an appropriate agent.

-Where do you use a Visual IVR?
+Where do you use Web Call-Backs?

-Visual IVRs are usually hosted on a business’ website or mobile app.
+Web Call-Backs are usually hosted on a business’ website or mobile app.
 They’re designed for quick and intuitive navigation, and some even leverage AI to anticipate the customer’s needs.